onera/Cassiopee/Post/doc/source/Post_IBM.rst

 .. py:function:: Post.IBM.extractPressureHO2(tc)

-    2nd order extrapolation of the pressure at the immersed boundary (IB).
+    2nd order extrapolation of the pressure at the IB.

     :param tc: connectivity tree
     :type  tc: [zone, list of zones, base, tree]
+    :return: same as input

     *Example of use:*

     * `2nd order extrapolation of the pressure at the IB (pyTree) <Examples/Post/extractPressureHO2PT.py>`_: